Huntly Ketchen: Military career

+Brigadier-General Huntly Ketchen commanded the 6th Canadian Infantry Brigade during the First World War.
+He was heavily involved in several major, defining Western Front battles as part of the 2nd Canadian Division:Battle of St. Eloi Craters (April 1916): His brigade was ordered to hold muddy, vulnerable craters against intense German counterattacks, a costly engagement that resulted in heavy Canadian casualties.Battle of Vimy Ridge (April 1917): Ketchen led his brigade as the 2nd Canadian Division took heavily fortified German positions on the ridge.Battle of Hill 70 (August 1917): He participated in this highly successful Canadian Corps operation near Lens, France.Third Battle of the Scarpe (May 1917): His brigade launched an aggressive night assault to capture and secure the village of Fresnoy-en-Gohelle.

-Ketchen, promoted to temporary brigadier general in June 1915, was nearly dismissed after being used as a scapegoat for following orders from the British.
-The Battle of St-Eloi in April 1916.
+Ketchen, promoted to temporary brigadier general in June 1915, was nearly dismissed after being used as a scapegoat for following orders from the British in connection with the Battle of St-Eloi in April 1916.
 After British troops had taken a large crater near the ruins of the Belgian town of St Eloi, his brigade was ordered to hold the gain against German counter-attacks.
 Due to dreadful mismanagement of the Canadian forces by Ketchen and his divisional commander Richard Turner, German soldiers overran the crater, causing 1,400 Canadian casualties and retaking the land around the crater, negating the gains made at heavy cost just a few days before.
 General Sir Herbert Plumer, the commander of the Second Army who was responsible for the front, demanded Ketchen's immediate dismissal.
 When Turner claimed that if Ketchen was dismissed he would resign, the commander of the Canadian Corps, Lieutenant-General Alderson, sought Turner's dismissal as well.
-Both officers were supporters of Militia Minister Sir Sam Hughes, who made it clear in no uncertain terms to Commander in Chief, Sir Douglas Haig, that if Turner went then Haig could no longer rely on Canadian support.
+Both Turner and Ketchen were supporters of Militia Minister Sir Sam Hughes, who made it clear in no uncertain terms to Commander in Chief, Sir Douglas Haig, that if Turner went then Haig could no longer rely on Canadian support.
 This led to the diplomatic compromise of Alderson being relieved of his command and replaced by Julian Byng, while Turner and Ketchen retained their commands.